-My kids have been a major motivation for me making changes in our lifestyle…using cleaner products around our home and hopefully making my home and our environment a little better and safer for my kiddos.
-So here’s a few simple things I’ve started with to try and live with a little less waste:
+My kids have been a major motivation for me making changes in our lifestyle…using cleaner products around our home and hopefully making my home and our environment a little better and safer for my kids.
+Here are 7 simple tips I’ve been working on for living with less waste:

 Use metal straws.